 Hypersensitivity reactions are divided into 4 types by the Gell and Coombs classification.
 Hypersensitivity disorders often involve more than 1 type.

 Type I reactions (immediate hypersensitivity) are IgE-mediated.
 Antigen binds to IgE that is bound to tissue mast cells and blood basophils, triggering release of preformed mediators (eg, histamine, proteases, chemotactic factors) and synthesis of other mediators (eg, prostaglandins, leukotrienes, platelet-activating factor, cytokines).
 These mediators cause vasodilation, increased capillary permeability, mucus hypersecretion, smooth muscle spasm, and tissue infiltration with eosinophils, type 2 helper T (TH2) cells, and other inflammatory cells.

-Type I hypersensitivity reactions underlie all atopic disorders (eg, allergic asthma, rhinitis, conjunctivitis) and many allergic disorders (eg, anaphylaxis, some cases of angioedema, urticaria, latex and some food allergies).
+Type I hypersensitivity reactions underlie all atopic disorders (eg, atopic dermatitis, allergic asthma, rhinitis, conjunctivitis) and many allergic disorders (eg, anaphylaxis, some cases of angioedema, urticaria, latex and some food allergies).
 The terms atopy and allergy are often used interchangeably but are different:

 Thus, all atopic disorders are considered allergic, but many allergic disorders (eg, hypersensitivity pneumonitis) are not atopic.
 Allergic disorders are the most common disorders among people.